Lucas-PJ/Lucas-PJ.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by ICLR 2026.
+Many thanks to my co-authors!
 - *2025.09*: &nbsp;We are excited to introduce a new benchmark for Generative DyTAG Learning, [GDGB](https://gdgb-algo.github.io/).
 - *2025.05*: &nbsp;🎉🎉 One paper has been accepted by KDD 2025.
 Many thanks to my co-authors!
 - *2025.01*: &nbsp;🎉🎉 One paper has been accepted by ICLR 2025.
 Many thanks to my co-authors!